onja-org/w2_bootstrap_layouts_and_components/README.md

 ### Exercise 7: Alerts and Messages 💬

+> Alerts require some JavaScript to allow the user to get rid of them.
+You'll notice in the original HTML that the buttons have an `onclick` attribute which has some JavaScript code.
+Don't worry about the JavaScript part for now, just focus on the HTML structure and the CSS classes.
+In the Bootstrap version, you'll notice that we don't have to have an onclick attribute.
+The JavaScript to handle the alerts is already included in the Bootstrap library, all we have to do is add the `data-bs-dismiss="alert"` button to the correct HTML elements!

 **Goal:** Add Bootstrap alerts to provide user feedback and information.

 **What you're building:** Different types of alerts for various messages and notifications.